SRH-Heidelberg-University/Evaluation/README.md

 Run the `mistral_plot.py` and `llama_plot.py` files for visualizing the metrics of Mistral and LLAMA respectively.

+The output of these files are uploaded and they are `mistral.png` and `llama.png`

 ### Tech Stack:
 - Python: Core programming language